 - Generous DEMO version.
 In our opinion, if it’s not completely free, the software should at least provide a generous trial period so that you can at the very least test the recoverability of your files and at the very most recover some of your data for free.

-Today we will look at two solutions that meet the criteria above.
+Today we will look at two solutions that meet the criteria above, for the most part.

 Option A: Disk Drill